-Plagiarism is the form of cheating you may hear referred to most often.
-It is defined as stealing another person's ideas and presenting them as though they were your own.
-Examples include:
+Plagiarism is defined as stealing another person's ideas and presenting them as though they were your own.

-- Reproducing original artwork, designs, film, sound or performance and presenting them as though they were your own
+- Copying original artwork, designs, film, sound or performance and presenting them as though they were your own.

 How to avoid academic misconduct and plagiarism

-The University of the Arts London takes all cases of cheating very seriously.
+The University of the Arts London takes all cases of cheating seriously.

 Quick guide to referencing